The Best of Chile in 2 Weeks: Travel Itinerary

 Petrouhé Waterfalls

 Petrohué Waterfalls stand on the way to Vicente Perez Rosales National Park about an hour’s drive from Puerto Varas.
-We planned this as a whole day trip, so we can explore the park properly.
-The crystal-clear waterfalls running down the pitch-black volcanic rock are literally amazing.
+I planned this as a full-day trip, so I could explore the park properly.
+The crystal-clear waterfalls running down the pitch-black volcanic rock are absolutely amazing!

 For detailed information about the hikes, maps, and other useful tips, check the Lakes District Top 10 article.